Patent Application Lawyer

 For an invention to be eligible for a patent, it should meet the following legal requirements:

 - Novelty: For a product or invention to be patentable, it must be new and should not have been subjected to public disclosure for more than a year before the patent application filing date.
 Evaluating and understanding when the invention was subject to public disclosure can be complex.
 Even your explanation of the invention to your friends can be considered as public disclosure.
-A typical rule of thumb followed by the USPTO is to deny granting patents to inventions that are already known to the public.
+A typical rule of thumb followed by the USPTO is to deny granting patents to inventions already known to the public.
 Therefore, you get a year to file for a patent after subjecting your invention to public disclosure or selling it.

 - Usefulness: The third requirement that your invention should fulfill is that it should have some utility.
 Your invention can pass this evidence by simply serving useful for a particular purpose.
 However, there are cases in which your invention can fail this low bar of utility.
 If you fail to find a specific purpose for your invention or fail to provide enough information to make its usefulness apparent to people belonging to the field, then your invention will fail this requirement.
-Secondly, if the asserted utility for your claim is not credible then your invention will be deemed not patentable.
+Secondly, if the asserted utility for your claim is not credible, then your invention will be deemed not patentable.

 Why Hire a Patent Attorney?